SungHoHong2/Leetcode-Experiment/medium/Next_Permutation/README.md

         - `9876[0]432[1]0` -> `9876[1]432[0]0` -> `9876143200`
     - Reverse the numbers of the rightside of the pivot
         - `98761[43200]` -> `98761[00234]` -> `9876100234`
+    - Time Complexity
+        - `O(n)`: In worst case, only three scans of the whole array are needed
+    - Space Complexity
+        -  `O(1)`: No extra space is used.
+In place replacements are done
 - [Source code](source/Single.py)
 ```python
 class Solution: